OpenMatchmaking/documentation/docs/components/auth-microservice.md

 }
 ```

+Each `access_token` contains a `user_id` in payload so that the any server could understand which user is doing the certain action under the resource.

 ### Verifying the JSON Web Token (JWT)
 For verifying the generated JSON Web Token the user needs to send a message to the `auth.token.verify` queue with a content that contains the following fields: